 NBA trade deadline

 Following a directive from the Collective Bargaining Agreement of 2017, the NBA trade deadline for any particular season will be exactly 10 days before the All-Star Game, thereby ensuring that the date would be a Thursday.
-Based on the same rules, the NBA trade deadline for the 2019-20 season would fall on 6 February 2020 with the cutoff time being 3 PM ET.
+Based on the same rules, the NBA trade deadline for the 2019-20 season was on February 6, 2020, with the cutoff time being 3 PM ET.

 NBA sign and trade